- Learning Outcomes

 CSCU Pathway Transfer Degree in Early Childhood Teacher Credential Studies A.A. also available.
 For more information, visit http://www.ct.edu/transfer or consult the Counseling Office at 860-906-5040.

-Students completing the requirements for the Certification are able to:
+Students completing the requirements for the Associate Degree will be able to:

 - Identify and evaluate ethical issues that may be encountered in the field.

 - Plan, implement and evaluate age appropriate and individually appropriate activities.
 Also, plan curriculum that is based on best practices, theory, child development knowledge, observations and assessments of typical and atypical children from culturally diverse backgrounds.